merqlove/rack-seo_redirect/README.md

 For adding */* to the end of urls use:

-    use Rack::SeoRedirect::TrailingSlash, true
+    use Rack::SeoRedirect::TrailingSlash, path_with_slash: true

 For removing */* from the end of urls use:

-    use Rack::SeoRedirect::TrailingSlash, false
+    use Rack::SeoRedirect::TrailingSlash, path_with_slash: false

 Default is *false* (removing trailing slash).

 For removing */* from the end of url queries use:

-    use Rack::SeoRedirect::TrailingSlash, false, true
+    use Rack::SeoRedirect::TrailingSlash, query_without_slash: true

-Default is *false* (removing trailing slash from queries).
+Default is *false* (not removing trailing slash from queries).

+For exclude some paths by `Regexp` use:

+    use Rack::SeoRedirect::TrailingSlash, exclude: [/\A^\/users/]

+Default is *[]* (nothing excluded).

 ## Contributing